 5 Deepen democracy through a refined Ward Committee model 5.1 Review and strengthen the legislative framework for Ward Committees and community participation to: a.
 Broaden participation of and better organize various sectors at a local level; and b.
-Propose revised / new responsibilities and institutional arrangements for Ward Committees and Community Development Workers 5.2 Put support measures in place to ensure that at least 90% of all Ward Committees are fully functional by 2014 Find a new approach to better resource and fund the work and activities of Ward Committees 6 Administrative and financial capability 6.4 Reduced municipal under spen ng on operational expenditure (OPEX); ding on capital expenditure (CAPEX); on repairs and maintenance; and 6.6Support 7 Single Window of Coordination The Single Window of Coordin greater cohesion in the work of level. an institutional mechanism to governance arrangements impact provide for a more focused over greater knowledge bank on mu cross-departmental committee sight and support role for provinces and provide for a nicipal environments comprising the departments of Human Settlements, Rural Development, Energy and National Treasury under
+Propose revised / new responsibilities and institutional arrangements for Ward Committees and Community Development Workers 5.2 Put support measures in place to ensure that at least 90% of all Ward Committees are fully functional by 2014 Find a new approach to better resource and fund the work and activities of Ward Committees 6 Administrative and financial capability 6.1 Improved audit outcomes of municipalities; 6.2 Reduced municipal debt; 6.3 Reduced municipal overspending on operational expenditure (OPEX); 6.4 Reduced municipal under spending on capital expenditure (CAPEX); 6.5 Increased municipal spending on repairs and maintenance; and 6.6 Support access to basic services through improved administrative and HR 7 Single Window of Coordination The Single Window of Coordination is a concept and organisational form to bring about greater cohesion in the work of government, particularly, but not exclusively at the national level. an institutional mechanism to lessen the fragmentation within the cooperative governance arrangements impacting on local government provide for a more focused oversight and support role for provinces and provide for a greater knowledge bank on municipal environments cross-departmental committee comprising the departments of Human Settlements, Environment and Water Affairs, Rural Development, Energy and National Treasury under the leadership of the Department of Cooperative Governance